jonasw234/YouTube-Checker-to-SkyTube/README.md

 ### Steps to export SkyTube subscriptions
 1. Go to settings
 2. Click on Import/Export
 3. Select Export database (e.g. skytube.skytube).
+(You only need to export the database once.
+Since the script doesn’t keep the data in it anyways, if you keep this file, you can just reuse it in the future and don’t need to repeat this step.)

 ### Steps to reimport SkyTube subscriptions
 1. Go to settings